 Top 10 Questions by Women Considering Adoption

-1. When can I contact American Adoptions, and am I obligated to choose adoption?
+1. If I contact American Adoptions, am I obligated to choose adoption?

-When you contact American Adoptions, an Adoption Specialist will help you objectively explore adoption to determine if it is the best choice for you and your baby, and they will help answer any of your other adoption questions.
-If you decide adoption is right for you, your Adoption Specialist will begin working with you on your adoption plan.
+When you contact American Adoptions, an adoption professional will help you objectively explore adoption to determine if it is the best choice for you and your baby and they will help answer any of your other adoption questions.
+If you decide adoption is right for you, your adoption professional will begin working with you on your adoption plan.

 Whether you envision your child growing up in the city or in the country, in the Midwest or on the West Coast, you choose the adoptive family and thus the life your child will have.
 American Adoptions’ families are all unique, and we believe there is a perfect family waiting for every woman who is considering adoption.

 5. Can I get to know the adoptive family?

 We believe it is very important for you to get to know the family you have chosen before proceeding with the adoption.
 This ensures that it is a good match and that you both share the same goals.

 Here are some ways in which you can get to know the adoptive parents:

 - Conference Calls – A phone conversation between you and the adoptive family with your adoption specialist being present on the call as well.

 - Email Exchange – A popular way to quickly ask questions or provide updates without having to call one another.